 - Employer National Insurance contributions

 The lack of restriction on age and level of HMRC arrears which will rank as preferential claims means the value of security held by lenders could vastly reduce overnight.
-Another concern for floating chargeholders will be that the VAT deferral and Time to Pay schemes were a key government support mechanism in protecting businesses during the pandemic.
+Another concern for floating chargeholders is that the VAT deferral and Time to Pay schemes were a key government support mechanism in protecting businesses during the pandemic.
 This could see arrears being much higher than they would normally expect.

 Three possible consequences for SMEs